Sleep is the number one improvement tool you have available to you every day.

 c) Immerse your lower body into the ice water wrking your way up to submerging your upper torso.

-d) Stay submerged for 10 minutes, then your done.
+d) Stay submerged for 10 minutes, then you’re done.

 But trust me, as Tim says it, about an hour later: “It was like getting hit with an elephant tranquilizer.”